 Five big issues people with cancer in the UK are concerned about right now

-Every year more than 385,000 people in the UK are diagnosed with cancer and there are currently at least 3 million people living with cancer across the UK.
+Every year more than 385,000 people in the UK are diagnosed with cancer and there are currently almost 3.5 million people living with cancer across the UK.
 At Macmillan Cancer Support, we do whatever it takes to help improve the lives of people living with cancer.

 By conducting research, we can find out more about how the lives of people are affected by cancer.
 Data from some of our latest research(i) shows the following five issues are big concerns affecting people in the UK with some of the most common cancer types (lung, melanoma, breast, and head and neck):